 Boca Chica is starting to make a name for itself as a luxurious ecolodge paradise with top amenities and beautiful scenery.
 At the resorts here you can enjoy island hopping, whale watching, diving, horseback riding, and of course relax at the gorgeous beaches.
 Top places to stay include Boca Brava Paradise ($$), Sand Dollar Villa ($$$$), and Villa Azul ($$).

 Isla Grande is one of the many places in Panama that used to be nice, has deteriorated over the years, but might be starting to experience a resurgence in tourism.
 The island is a popular hangout for locals on the weekend but if you go during the week it will be a ghost town (meaning you will have the beaches to yourself, but lack of things being open).
 The nice thing about this island is that it’s a two-hour drive from Panama City and offers turquoise Caribbean water, white sand beaches, and has some great snorkel spots.
-Hotel Cocotal ($$) and Coconut Grove ($$) are the best accommodation options on the island.
-You can also go sailing via Isla Grande!
-Enjoy this all-inclusive stay on a catamaran for $125/person for an adventure on the ocean you’ll never forget.
+Hotel Cocotal ($$) is the best accommodation option on the island.

 Just a little past Portobelo is the beautiful Isla Mamey.
 In my opinion, it’s the closest island you can get to that almost feels like San Blas and is a lot cheaper to visit.
 However, it can get crowded on the weekend so be sure to visit on a weekday if you can.
 If you have a car keep an eye out for the Isla Mamey boat transfer sign about 15 minutes after you pass Portobelo.
 Once you arrive here it’s approximately a $3 boat ride to the island.
 This island does not have restaurants so it’s recommended to bring your own food and drinks.
 This tour on Viator organizes a day tour here for $85 that includes a stop at Portobelo and then a day of relaxing on Isla Mamey.